iwanjek/pen-test/ActiveDirectory.md

   2. You can search the hash using hashcat https://hashcat.net/wiki/doku.php?id=example_hashes
   3. grep -i (ignore case helpful when searching output for password or hashes)

+# Useful #
+1. Get active logged on users
+	a.
+Get-NetLoggedon -ComputerName clientXYZ
+2. In 2.05 remember it looks up service principal name and you find iis and hostname for a webserver.

 # LDAP #
 1. Basic Search